 <http_version> <code> <message><CR><LF>

-The application act as specified in a configuration file.
-An entry in the configuration file locks like this:
+The application acts as specified in a configuration file.
+An entry in the configuration file looks like this:

 <Source port> <Destination address> <Destination port> <Proxy address> <Proxy port>